-It can be seen from Figure 2-5 that the system is now capable of withstanding the loss of the largest generator, with a revised generation mix and profile.
+It can be seen from Error!
+Reference source not found. that the system is now capable of withstanding the loss of the largest generator, with a revised generation mix and profile.
 The system frequency is kept within the 2% lower limit of 58.8 Hz throughout the event and it settles on 59.7 Hz for the duration of the simulation.